 Iowa Governor Tom Vilsack vetoed H.F.
 43, which passed the House and Senate by narrow margins and which would have opened the state's first sport hunting season on mourning doves since 1918.
 The Michigan legislature defeated a bill that would have opened that state's first mourning dove hunting season since 1905.

 An amendment to the federal Farm Bill closed the legal loophole that cockfighters have been exploiting for years to ship their fighting roosters across state and national lines.
 The legislation bans any interstate shipment or exports of fighting birds.
-Voters side with The Fund in statewide animal protection ballot measures, banning cockfighting in Oklahoma, rejecting subsidies for the greyhound racing industry in Arizona, establishing a spay/neuter license plate in Georgia, and establishing the first statewide prohibition on a cruel factory farming practice in Florida.
+Voters side with The Fund for Animals in statewide animal protection ballot measures, banning cockfighting in Oklahoma, rejecting subsidies for the greyhound racing industry in Arizona, establishing a spay/neuter license plate in Georgia, and establishing the first statewide prohibition on a cruel factory farming practices in Florida.
 Voters in 41 of 41 counties in West Virginia also reject Sunday hunting.

-Wyoming and Kentucky both pass bills championed by The Fund to create the states' first ever laws making certain types of animal cruelty a felony.
+Wyoming and Kentucky both pass bills championed by The Fund for Animals to create the states' first ever laws making certain types of animal cruelty a felony.
 The bills make it a felony to cruelly beat, torture, torment, injure or mutilate an animal with the intention of causing death, injury or undue suffering.

-The Fund joins forces with The Humane Society of the United States, creating a new Campaigns team focusing on the issues of factory farming, animal cruelty and fighting, sport hunting, and the fur trade; a new Animal Protection Litigation section fighting for animals in the courts; and the Humane Society Legislative Fund working to pass animal protection laws at the state and federal levels.
+The Fund for Animals joins forces with The Humane Society of the United States, creating a new Campaigns team focusing on the issues of factory farming, animal cruelty and fighting, sport hunting, and the fur trade; a new Animal Protection Litigation section fighting for animals in the courts; and the Humane Society Legislative Fund working to pass animal protection laws at the state and federal levels.